Transfer-Recursive-Ensemble Learning for Multi-Day COVID-19 Prediction in India using Recurrent Neural Networks: Discussion

-For the two country models, the combination models of Spain and Brazil gives a lower RMSE than Spain alone.
-There is a slight improvement in the result when Brazil data learnt model is combined with the Spain data learnt model.
-This can be attributed to the fact that Brazil has a long coastline, similar to that of India and also has a climate similar to that of the severely affected parts of India like Kerala and Mumbai.
+For the two-country models, the Spain-Bangladesh combination (highlighted by light gray in Table \ref{tab:results_finetune}), gives a lower R-MSE than Bangladesh alone.
+There is an improvement in the result when pre-trained Spain model is combined with the pre-trained Bangladesh model.

-After the combination of Spain-Brazil models have been built, further addition of models built with the other two country (Bangladesh, USA) data does not reduce the error any further.
+Once the combination of Spain-Bangladesh model has been built, further addition of models built with the other two countries (Brazil, USA) data does not reduce the error any further.
+This may be due to the following facts: Brazil has a high number of cases and has similar geography like that of India, the infections spread happened later than that of India.